jmarca/phoenix/guides/docs/testing/testing_controllers.md

-Our expected data is a JSON response with a top level key of `"data"` containing an array of users that have `"name"` and `"email"` properties that should match those of the `userN` objects loaded into the context by the `setup/1` function.
+Our expected data is a JSON response with a top level key of `"data"` containing an array of users that have `"name"` and `"email"` properties that should match those of the `userN` objects created by the `setup/1` function.

 When we run the test we get an error that we have no `user_path` function.